shay0129/scapy-tls-pcap-creator/README.md

 ### Output Files

 * **PCAP file**: Contains the captured network packets (configurable path)
-* **Log files**: Detailed logs of the TLS handshake process
+* **Log files**: Detailed logs of the TLS handshake process (see `tls/logs/`)
-* **SSL keylog file**: Contains the necessary secrets for decrypting TLS traffic
+* **SSL keylog file**: Contains the necessary secrets for decrypting TLS traffic (see `tls/logs/ssl_key_log.log`)

-### Viewing Results

-To analyze the generated PCAP with decrypted TLS data:
+---
+## Known Limitations

+* The tool currently focuses on TLS 1.2 and does not support TLS 1.3.
+* Only RSA key exchange is implemented; other key exchange methods (e.g., Diffie-Hellman) are not supported.
+* Limited support for advanced TLS features like OCSP stapling, session resumption, and renegotiation.

+---
+## Contributing

+Contributions are welcome!
+Please follow these steps:

-1. Open the generated PCAP file with Wireshark
+1. Fork the repository
-2. Configure Wireshark to use the SSLKeyLog file:
-   - Go to Edit > Preferences > Protocols > TLS
-   - Set "(Pre)-Master-Secret log filename" to the path of the generated SSL keylog file
-3. You should now be able to view the decrypted TLS traffic
+2. Create a new branch for your feature or bugfix
+3. Make your changes and commit them
+4. Push to your forked repository
+5. Submit a pull request describing your changes

+Please ensure your code adheres to the existing style and includes appropriate tests.

+---
+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---
+## Acknowledgments

+* Inspired by real-world network security challenges and the need for effective TLS traffic analysis tools.
+* Utilizes Scapy, a powerful Python library for network packet manipulation and analysis.
+* Leverages the `cryptography` library for robust and secure cryptographic operations.

+---
+## Troubleshooting

+If you encounter errors during simulation:

+* **Certificate or Key Not Found**: Ensure all required certificate and key files exist in `tls/certificates/certs/`.
+* **Permission Errors**: Run the tool with appropriate permissions to access files and directories.
+* **Import/Attribute Errors**: Make sure you are using the latest code, and that all dependencies are installed.
+* **Detailed Logs**: Check the log files in `tls/logs/` for detailed error messages and troubleshooting hints.
+* **Missing or invalid certificates/keys**: Ensure all required files are present in `tls/certificates/certs/` and are valid PEM files.
+* **PCAP not generated**: Check for errors in `tls/logs/tls_session.log` and ensure you have write permissions to the output directory.
+* **Wireshark decryption not working**: Make sure you are using the correct SSL keylog file and that the PCAP contains the expected TLS handshake.
+* **Python version errors**: Use Python 3.8 or higher.
+* **Other issues**: Review log files in `tls/logs/` for detailed error messages.